 Goose Creek Trail is a 9.6 mile moderately trafficked out and back trail located near Sedalia, Colorado that features beautiful wild flowers and is rated as moderate.
-The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from April until November.
+The trail offers a number of activity options and is best used from April until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash

 Directions from Bailey: From Bailey, drive east on Highway 285 to Pine Junction.
 Turn south (right) at Pine Junction on to Jefferson County Road 126 toward Pine and Buffalo Creek.
 Drive 21.8 miles on County Road 126.
 Turn south (right) on to Forest Service Road 211 that leads to Cheesman Reservoir.
 Travel 2 miles and turn west (right) at the sign pointing to Goose Creek.
 Drive 1.1 miles in a westerly direction until you reach a fork in the road.
 Bear left at the fork and stay on 211.
 From this fork drive 5.2 miles to a road intersection south of Molly Gulch Campground.
 Turn right and drive 4.7 miles to the Goose Creek Trailhead access road.
 Half way along this road you'll pass Goose Creek Campground.
 At the trailhead access sign turn north (right) and drive 1.3 miles to the trailhead parking.

 Love the tranquillity of this trail

 The trail is awesome!
 Well maintained and easily identifiable.
 You follow the creek for maybe the first mile or mile and a half but after that the water becomes a little scarce.
 We hiked six miles in and found a nice little meadow with a creek running next to it that provided plenty of water for pumping.
 Great trail without a lot of switchbacks so the inclines and declines are a little steep.
 Saw some wildlife and a few people but otherwise fairly quiet.